 Our team of SAFe® Program Consultants, coaches and trainers will collaborate with you to script and implement the critical moves towards successful Agile transformation at scale.

-Nina is a highly qualified consultant and leader with more than 20 years of experience in leading highly complex projects and transformations.
-Nina is a well-known name in the field of Agile, Business Analysis, Enterprise Architecture and IT Service Management.
+Nina is a highly qualified consultant and leader with more than 30 years of experience in leading highly complex transformations.
+Nina is a well-known name in the field of Scaled Agile, Enterprise Architecture and IT Service Management.

 Consultant & Trainer